subrb/subrb.github.io/about.md

 people:
 - name: John Roberson
   path: "/assets/img/board-members/1.png"
   bio:  John Roberson currently serves as Chief of Staff to 17th Ward Alderman David Moore of Chicago’s City Council.
-In this role, Mr. Roberson manages all of the Alderman’s activities related to constituent…
+In this role, Mr. Roberson manages all of the Alderman’s activities related to constituent services, policy development, and community development initiatives.
 - name: Jessica Ashley Davis, Esq.
   path: "/assets/img/board-members/2.png"
-  bio: Ms. Davis is an integral member of her law firm where she assists with business organizations, corporate governance and counseling, mergers and acquisitions, securities and corporate finance...
+  bio: Ms. Davis is an integral member of her law firm where she assists with business organizations, corporate governance and counseling, mergers and acquisitions, securities and corporate finance
 - name: Adrian Velazquez
   path: "/assets/img/board-members/3.png"
   bio:  Adrian Velazquez has had a successful career in the financial industry for more than 20 years.
 At just 19 years old, he was given a life changing opportunity to work on the trading floor of the Chicago Board Options Exchange as a runner for Paine Webber & Co.